 A franchise is an agreement where one business (e.g., General Motors) licenses the right to use it name and/or to sell its products to another business (e.g., your local auto dealership).

 Federal law requires franchises to provide disclosure statements to potential buyers (16 CFR 436.1 et seq.).
 The Federal Trade Commission oversees the law.
-The FCC-approved disclosure statement is called a "Franchise Disclosure Document" or FDD, and the company's Franchise Agreement must be attached as Exhibit A. The FDD format became manditory on July 1, 2008.
+The FCC-approved disclosure statement is called a "Franchise Disclosure Document" or FDD, and the company's Franchise Agreement must be attached as Exhibit A. The FDD format became mandatory on July 1, 2008.
 Before then, the common format was the "Uniform Franchise Offering Circular" (UFOC) drafted by the North American Securities Administrators Association.
 Canadian franchise file a "Canadian Disclosure Document."

 There is no requirement that Franchise Disclosure Documents (FDDs) be filed with the Federal government.
 However, several states require franchise filings, including California, Hawaii, Illinois, Indiana, Maryland, Michigan (notice only), Minnesota, New York, North Dakota, Rhode Island, South Dakota, Virginia, Washington and Wisconsin.
-You may be able to get copies by contacting the relevant state agency (see the FTC's list of State Offices Administering Franchise Disclosure Laws) or by contacting one of the specialized document retrieval services, such as Franchise-Insider.com; FRANdata; and FranchiseHelp.
+You may be able to get copies by contacting the relevant state agency (see this list of State Offices Administering Franchise Disclosure Laws) or by contacting one of the specialized document retrieval services, such as Franchise-Insider.com; FRANdata; and FranchiseHelp.
 If the franchise is registered in California, you can search the free Cal-EASI database, which includes PDFs of filed documents.

 In some cases, an FDD may be posted on the franchisor's web site.